Start of main content

 Our Modern Antenna Range Measurement course is a four-day, live virtual, programme providing engineers with a better understanding of antenna measurement concepts, theory, practice, and techniques.

-The course runs over four half-days from 1pm – 5:30pm GMT time, allowing delegates from the UK, Europe, and North America to join virtually.
+The course runs over four half-days from 1pm – 5:30pm GMT / 8am to 12.30pm EDT time, allowing delegates from the UK, Europe, and North America to join virtually.

-The course will offer an introduction to antenna measurements and antenna measurement systems, a grounding in standard planar near-field theory, as well as an overview of advanced techniques.
-The course takes a practical approach, helping you to hit the ground running back in the office or lab.
+The course will offer an introduction to antenna measurements and antenna measurement systems, a grounding in standard planar, cylindrical, and spherical near-field theory, as well as an introduction to compact antenna test ranges (CATR) together with providing an overview of advanced techniques such as near-field imaging, scattering suppression, and the use of sparse sampling and compressive sensing in antenna measurements.
+The course takes a very practical approach, helping you to hit the ground running back in the office or lab!

 You’ll learn the theory and practice of antenna measurements, range assessments and error budgets, as well as covering the practicalities of taking high quality measurements including selecting measurement type and measurement setup, choosing near-field probes, and interpreting data.